 - Just as usability studies study the interactions between a person and technology; ethnography studies the interactions between a person, and other people and their environments.
 With little hypothesis, ethnography largely a case of observing people’s interactions and journeys through their environment.
 A qualitative form of research, aimed at exploring and representing these cultural phenomenon on paper.

 Ethnography allows us to better understand our users, before they are users.
 It allows us to understand how their cultural habits will shape and affect their experience.
-Once we understand how a person or cultural group will [automatically] interact with their environment, it allows us to design with this interactions in mind – to better design around our users, essentially forming the basis for User Centered Design (UCD).
+Once we understand how a person or cultural group will [instinctively] interact with their environment, it allows us to design with this interactions in mind – to better design around our users, essentially forming the basis for User Centered Design (UCD).

 - Eye-tracking is a technique used in user testing to follow and capture people’s eye movement.
 There are both fast installed and portable eye-tracking devices that can be used to observe where users look at when interacting with all different kind of products.
 After a careful calibration, eye trackers can measure the movement of the pupil and ultimately detect where on a screen or product the eye focuses.